linphone-40685558/group3-coursework/usecases/usecase2.md

 ## Trigger

-A request for continent-specific (Eg.Asia) population data is made.
+A request for countries' information with continent-specific (Eg.Asia) data is made.

 ## Main Success Scenario

-- User provides a continent and requests a population report.
+- User provides a continent and requests a country information report organized by population.

-- The system retrieves population data for countries within the provided continent.
+- The system retrieves countries' data within the provided continent.

 - The system sorts countries by population in descending order.

-- The report is generated for the selected continent.
+- The country report is generated for the selected continent.

 ## Extensions

-If the provided continent is not in the database, the system returns all available countries.
+If the provided continent is not in the database, the system returns an error.

 ## Sub-Variations

-None.
+None

 ## Schedule